SubigyaGautam/mystery-data-analysis/README.md

 ## 🔍  Summary

-This repository documents the systematic investigation of a mysterious numpy array (`mystery.npy`) https://drive.google.com/file/d/17-Czsk8SL6YVGeanm7cwprZGW1J6iyl-/view?usp=sharing  containing weather data.
-Through comprehensive analysis, visualization, and pattern recognition, I identified the dataset as **precipitation or wind speed data** with remarkable extreme weather events concentrated in the Arctic region.
+This repository documents the systematic investigation of a mysterious numpy array (`mystery.npy`) containing weather data.
+Through comprehensive analysis, visualization, and pattern recognition, I identified the dataset as **precipitation data** with remarkable extreme weather events concentrated in the Arctic region.

-**Key Finding**: Unprecedented weather event with values reaching 311,801 units at coordinates **74.75°N, 134.75°E** (Laptev Sea, Northern Siberia).
+**Key Finding**: Unprecedented weather event with values reaching 311,801 units at coordinates **74.75°N, 134.75°E** (Laptev Sea, Northern Siberia)

-The 311,801 units represent 311,801 millimeters of accumulated precipitation - an unprecedented amount of snow/rain accumulation in the Siberian Arctic, equivalent to over 311 meters (1,000+ feet) of total water equivalent.
+The 311,801 units represent 311,801 millimeters of accumulated precipitation - an unprecedented amount of snow/ice accumulation in the Arctic, equivalent to over 311 meters (1,000+ feet) of total water equivalent.

 ---